Mi-kio/6-days-of-solidity/Lesson2.md

 ```
 Using msg.sender gives you the security of the Ethereum blockchain — the only way someone can modify someone else's data would be to steal the private key associated with their Ethereum address.

-**msg.sender contains the address that has originated the call while tx.origin contains the originator of the transaction.**
+**msg.sender contains the address that has originated the call while tx.origin contains the originator of the transaction.** To know more about [msg.sender](https://stackoverflow.com/questions/70799103/what-is-the-use-of-msg-sender-in-solidity)

 According to an answer on stackoverflow,
 msg.sender will be the person who's currently connecting with the contract.